-Refugees minister quits Government and declares his job ‘essentially complete’
+Refugees minister quits government and declares his job ‘essentially complete’

-Lord Harrington said a ‘process and procedure’ is now in place ‘that means there won’t necessarily be the need for a minister like myself’.
+Lord Harrington says process now in place ‘that means there won’t necessarily be need for minister like myself’

-Boris Johnson was among those to pay tribute to his efforts, with the outgoing Prime Minister saying that Government would miss his “wealth of experience”.
+Boris Johnson was among those to pay tribute to his efforts, with the outgoing prime minister saying that the government would miss his “wealth of experience”.

 Lord Harrington, who thanked Mr Johnson for appointing him, said his decision means the next prime minister can “save” on a ministerial position.

-The former Conservative MP said he had spoken to both Number 10 and Tory leadership candidates Ms Truss and Mr Sunak before publicly confirming his decision.
+The former Conservative MP said he had spoken to both No 10 and Tory leadership candidates Ms Truss and Mr Sunak before publicly confirming his decision.

 “We now have the permanent machinery in place to deal with human misery coming to this country from wherever they come from without the need for a designated minister to be in charge,” he said.